Public Policy Analytics Minor

 Students must additionally take 2 courses in one of the following tracks from the approved list (or customize your own):

-- Global Security Policy
+- Global Security and Foreign Affairs

 The minor will be capped at 15 students per year, admitted as a cohort each spring semester, to provide focused support for students.
 The cohort will take BCPP 480 in the fall followed by BCPP 490 in the spring.
 Applications will be accepted until the cohort is at capacity.
 Applications will be reviewed and interviews conducted on a rolling basis.